 My life was forever changed by a miracle.
 A series of massively improbable events happened in a perfect sequence to allow me to say goodbye to my dying mom.
 This is how it happened…

 My mom and I were completely estranged for over a decade, and then in the middle of a random night a cousin that I never met as an adult called me.
-It was the realization of the single biggest fear, the most nightmarish of calls possible, my mom was in a coma, and she was going to die at any moment.
+It was the realization of almost anyone’s single biggest fear, the most nightmarish of calls possible: my mom was in a coma, and she was going to die at any moment.

-It is easy to feel like you have all of the time in the world to spend with each of your family members until you come to the very day that you won’t have any more time.
+You have all of the time in the world to spend with each of your family members until you come to the very day that you won’t have any more.

-That was one of the longest nights in my life.
-There was no sleeping, working, emails, phone, news — nothing but dry tears, restless anxiety and realms of guilt.
+That was one of the longest nights in my life and I was completely unprepared for it.
+There was no sleeping, no working, emails or any other creature comforts that I clinged to in pass trying times.
+There was nothing but dry tears, restless anxiety and realms of guilt.

-In the morning I took the first flight available.
+In the morning I took the earliest flight that I could.
 To my pleasant surprise being around lots of strangers was the easy part.
-I was able to put on my well-worn fake smile and well-practiced life-full movements.
-However, I was only putting off the inevitable, because the moment I left the airport, it hit me like a nuclear bomb.
-The single most emptiest moments of my life started.
+I was able to put on my well-worn fake smile and ably-practiced life-full movements.
+However, I was only putting off the inevitable.
+The moment I left the airport, the reality of the situation hit me like a nuclear bomb, and the single most emptiest moments of my life started.

 For the next 90 minutes the terrible sound of the rental car music was on but it was silent to me.
 I was moments away from seeing my lifeless mother with an absolutely overwhelming amount of regret.